sidoh/esp8266_milight_hub/README.md

 1. `GET /settings`.
 Gets current settings as JSON.
 1. `PUT /settings`.
 Patches settings (e.g., doesn't overwrite keys that aren't present).
 Accepts a JSON blob in the body.
 1. `GET /radio_configs`.
 Get a list of supported radio configs (aka `device_type`s).
-1. `GET /gateway_traffic/:device_type`.
+1. `GET /gateway_traffic(/:device_type)?`.
 Starts an HTTP long poll.
 Returns any Milight traffic it hears.
 Useful if you need to know what your Milight gateway/remote ID is.
 Since protocols for RGBW/CCT are different, specify one of `rgbw`, `cct`, or `rgb_cct` as `:device_type.
+The path `/gateway_traffic` without a `:device_type` will sniff for all protocols simultaneously.
 1. `PUT /gateways/:device_id/:device_type/:group_id`.
 Controls or sends commands to `:group_id` from `:device_id`.
 Accepts a JSON blob.
 The schema is documented below in the _Bulb commands_ section.
 1. `POST /raw_commands/:device_type`.
 Sends a raw RF packet with radio configs associated with `:device_type`.
 Example body:
     ```